heapwolf/Porter/README.md

 And here is the above code in use...

-    deed.headers['Authorization'] = 'Basic ' + encodeBase64('username:password');
+    app.headers['Authorization'] = 'Basic ' + encodeBase64('username:password');

-    deed.post.users(
+    app.users.update(

+      { partialname: 'johnny' },
-      { foo: 'data' },
+      { address: '555 Mockingbird Ln' },

       function(error, response) {
         console.log(error || response);
       }
     );

-The `users` function was generated from its definition in the `post` group.
-We pass it a payload object, and  callback function for when the request has finished processing.
-The deed object will also expose the headers collection, this is simply an object literal that contains the headers to be used for the request.
+The `update` function was generated from its definition in the `users` group.
+We pass it a payload object, some data to replace the url tokens with and a callback function for when the request has finished processing.
+The app object will also expose the headers collection, this is simply an object literal that contains the headers to be used for the request.

 # Licence